 Honey Sweet Pear Tree

-Pears make a great addition to a home orchard.
-Wonderful sweet flavour, and they have less pest issues than apples.
+Pyrus.
+The name says it all.
+A sweet, smooth pear with excellent flavour.
+Unique in that it will set fruit without a pollinator, but does much better when grown with another variety (sold separately).
+Should be picked 1 week before maturing and allowed to ripen off the tree.
+Wonderful sweet flavour, with less pest issues than apples.
 Pear trees have an attractive upright shape, and are highly ornamental with beautiful white blossoms in the spring and blazing foliage in fall.
-18-24" grafted tree.
+Fruit should be thinned for best results.
+We ship 18-24" grafted tree.
 Pear trees cannot be shipped to B.C.

 Spring Planting: this product will be shipped late April through May according to hardiness zone.